 Career advancement through a community development internship in Africa

 The eclectic nature of this internship in Malawi means that it can offer the right practical experience and resume boosts for various careers.
 In Amanda’s case, it compliments her marketing and communications focus.
 “This internship aligns both with my university education and my career aspirations,” she explains.
 “The education I received for my International Digital Marketing Degree [from Indiana University] is put to use daily in the various tasks I do that center around communication.”

-“Plus, living on the eco-lodge and being directly involved with community development projects further inspires my passion for sustainable tourism, and my goals of pursuing a career that values the circular economy.
+“Plus, living on the eco-lodge and being directly involved with community development projects further inspires my passion for sustainable tourism, and my goals of pursuing a career that values communities and conservation.
 By being exposed to new business models I can expand my knowledge to apply what I learn in different settings and industries around the world.”

 Full cultural immersion